srush/GPU-Puzzles/README.md

 If the size of `a` is greater than the block size, only store the sum of each block.

-We will do this, using the [parallel prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) algorithm in shared memory.
+We will do this using the [parallel prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) algorithm in shared memory.
-That is each step of the algorithm should sum together half the remaining numbers.
+That is, each step of the algorithm should sum together half the remaining numbers.
 Follow this diagram:

 ![](https://user-images.githubusercontent.com/35882/178757889-1c269623-93af-4a2e-a7e9-22cd55a42e38.png)